nidhigaday/Thrive_take_home_assignment/README.md

 - each column should be sortable (client side only)
 - pagination
 - a library or custom table can be used
+- login with a mock user
+- save column order to localstorage and reset it

 ## Architecture